-The fun begins with Sylvan’s Engineering programs in the Wichita Falls and Lawton region.
+With Sylvan’s Engineering programs in the Wichita Falls and Lawton region, learning is fun and exciting!
 Each and every week, your child will dive into a cool new project, such as designing, building and testing a machine or bridge using LEGO® bricks or K’NEX® pieces.
-Watch your child’s creativity take flight as he or she builds these complex structures with a partner and participates in fun games and friendly challenges against other teams.
-It’s an exciting way for your child to solve problems just like an engineer and develop valuable 21st century skills in the process!
+Watch your child’s creativity flourish and confidence soar as he or she teams up with a partner to build these cool structures and participates in fun games and friendly competitions with other students.
+Your child will be solving problems just like an engineer in no time — and developing vital 21st century skills too!

 Our Engineering programs in the Wichita Falls and Lawton region don’t just offer big-time excitement: they also help equip your son or daughter with essential STEM (science, technology, engineering and math) skills.
 Through interactive projects, teamwork and creative activities, your child will learn crucial problem solving and critical thinking skills that can make a lasting impact in school and beyond!▼

-Sylvan’s Engineering courses in the Wichita Falls and Lawton region offer:
+Our Engineering courses in the Wichita Falls and Lawton region feature:

 - Interactive activities, from constructing machines with LEGO® bricks to designing bridges with K’NEX® pieces.

 - A 21st century curriculum that focuses on equipping students with STEM skills.